Mavenxi/Bot-remover/README.md

 # Bot-remover
-To run this program you'll eed to install the Instagram bot (Insta bot)
+To run this program you'll need to install the Instagram bot (Insta bot)

+The "Test2" is another variation of the code

+Remember to add your log in info into the my_config file

 **__pip install instabot__**

+Do not try to run it several times a day